beet-software/dorm/dorm/example/README.md

     - Uses `put` to create a new user (creating a strong entity)

 - The `UserScreen` (*user.dart*) can be used to update an user and view its cart, if created.
-    - Uses `pull` to read an user with its cart, if exists
+    - Uses `pull` to read this user with its cart, if exists
-    - Uses `push` and `pop` to edit and remove a specific user, respectively
+    - Uses `push` and `pop` to edit and remove this user, respectively
     - Uses `put` to create a new cart (creating a weak entity)
+    - Uses `pullAll` to read all reviews of a given type from this user (filtering by many values)
+    - Uses `pop` to remove a review

 - The `CartScreen` (*cart.dart*) can be used to see the products placed in its cart by an user.
     - Uses `pullAll` to read all items of a specific cart (filtering by value)